Michele L. Young

 Email:

-Michele Young is a 2020 Cincinnati Enquirer Woman of the Year and the 2020 Cincinnati Bar Association‘s Julia A. Stauberg Honoree “in Recognition of an Outstanding Female Counselor for her Exemplary Service and Accomplishments.”
+Michele Young is a 2024 USA Today Ohio Woman of the Year and a 2020 Cincinnati Enquirer Woman of the Year.
+She is also the 2020 Cincinnati Bar Association Julia A. Stauberg Honoree.

 A graduate of Georgetown University Law Center, a former adjunct law professor in two law schools, a law clerk to three federal judges, including the Hon.
 George Edwards, Jr. of the U.S. Court of Appeals of the Sixth Circuit, and an author of articles and co-author of a law book for the American Bar Association.
 Ms. Young considers it an honor and pleasure to redress each and every injustice and to serve the legal needs of each individual in need of help.
 Her lawyering is distinguished by an emphasis on innovativeness, integrity, non-stop hard work, and heart.
 She takes great pride in solving what appears to be, at first blush, an unsolvable legal problem.
 She has spearheaded successful political, public interest, civic, and media campaigns, serving as an advocate in whatever capacity is needed.

-Michele Young is working with an all-star team of legislators and scientists so every Ohio woman will have a chance for early screening of breast cancer through the passage of HB 357.
+Michele Young worked with an all-star team of legislators and scientists so every Ohio woman now has a chance for early screening of breast cancer through the passage of HB 357.
+She is part of a team updating the law now to make it even better.

 She is the lawyer who speaks for those who do not have a voice, who have been bullied, forgotten, left behind, or counted out.
 Her efforts have borne fruit in terms of giving rise to new leaders and giving a voice to those who previously did not have a voice.